 The calculation of potential income tax savings from avoided capital gain realization is based on the assumption that the indicated securities are alternatively sold to fund a cash charitable donation equal in value to the after-tax proceeds of the sale.
 The amount of potential income tax savings shown is calculated as the value of the contributed securities multiplied by the ratio of (a) the product of the combined federal, state and local long-term capital gain tax rate that applies and the amount of unrealized gain in the contributed securities as a percentage of the value of the contributed securities (gain percentage) and (b) one minus the product of the combined long-term capital gain tax rate that applies and the gain percentage.
 As calculated, the indicated amount of potential income tax savings from avoided capital gain realization equals the dollar value of the contributed securities that the donor could retain by funding the charitable contribution in kind, rather than by selling the indicated securities and donating the after-tax proceeds of the sale.
 If the contributed securities would not otherwise have been sold, donating securities to charity does not generate additional income tax savings beyond a cash contribution of equal value.

-In addition to the itemized federal income tax deduction for qualified gifts to charity available to individual taxpayers, 31 states, DC and the local jurisdictions in IA, MD, NY and OR that tax individual income also permit resident taxpayers to deduct or receive a tax credit for qualified gifts to charity.
-The availability of charitable deductions or credits for resident taxpayers is generally limited to those who itemize their federal income tax deductions in DC, GA, ID, KS, LA, ME, MD, MO, NE, NM, ND, OK, SC, UT and VA; other states (AL, AR, AZ, CA, DE, HI, IA, KY, MN, MS, MT, NY, NC, OR, VT and WI) permit resident taxpayers to deduct or receive a credit for qualified charitable gifts irrespective of whether they itemize federal deductions.
+In addition to the itemized federal income tax deduction for qualified gifts to charity available to individual taxpayers, 30 states, DC and the local jurisdictions in IA, MD, NY and OR that tax individual income also permit resident taxpayers to deduct or receive a tax credit for qualified gifts to charity.
+The availability of charitable deductions or credits for resident taxpayers is generally limited to those who itemize their federal income tax deductions in DC, GA, ID, KS, ME, MD, MO, NE, NM, ND, OK, SC, UT and VA; other states (AL, AR, AZ, CA, DE, HI, IA, KY, MN, MS, MT, NY, NC, OR, VT and WI) permit resident taxpayers to deduct or receive a credit for qualified charitable gifts irrespective of whether they itemize federal deductions.
 CO resident taxpayers who do not itemize their federal income tax deductions may deduct qualified charitable gifts in excess of $500 annually for state income tax purposes.
+For CO resident taxpayers who itemized their federal income tax deductions allowable itemized deductions are limited to $30,000 (in 2022) for single and head of household (HOH) taxpayers with federal adjusted gross income (AGI) in excess of a threshold amount (in 2022, $400,000) and $60,000 for married filing jointly (MFJ) taxpayers with federal adjusted gross income (AGI) in excess of a threshold amount (in 2022, $400,000).
 AZ resident taxpayers who do not itemize their state income tax deductions may increase their AZ standard deduction by 25% of the amount of their qualified charitable gifts.
 Income tax deductions or credits for qualified charitable gifts are subject to annual caps in ME and VT and are not available to ME resident taxpayers whose ME adjusted gross income (AGI) exceeds a threshold amount.
 Resident taxpayers whose state or federal AGI exceeds a prescribed threshold may be subject to the partial disallowance of their charitable deductions in CA, HI, MN, NY, MN and VA and may be subject to the complete disallowance of their charitable deductions in DC.
 The tax credit for qualified charitable contributions in UT may not be available for resident taxpayers whose UT taxable income exceeds a prescribed threshold.
 The tax credit for qualified charitable contributions in WI is available only to resident taxpayers whose WI itemized deductions exceed their allowable WI standard deduction.
-Residents of AK, FL, NV, SD, TN, TX, WA and WY are not subject to state or local income tax, and therefore receive no state or local charitable income tax deduction or credit.
+Residents of AK, FL, NV, SD, TN, TX and WY are not subject to state or local income tax, and therefore receive no state or local charitable income tax deduction or credit.
 Residents of CT, IL, IN, MA, MI, NH, NJ, OH, PA, RI and WV are subject to state income tax, but no charitable income tax deduction or credit is allowable in those states.
+Legislation in WA signed into law in 2021 established a 7% state income tax on certain realized capital gains of individual taxpayers in excess of $250,000 annually, effective in 2022.
+Resident taxpayers subject to the tax may deduct the amount of their charitable donations in excess of $250,000 annually, subject to an annual limit of $100,000.
+A WA county superior court has ruled that the new tax is unconstitutional, and an appeal of that decision to the WA Supreme Court is pending.
+The effect of this potential tax is not shown.
 Among cities, counties and other local jurisdictions in the U.S. whose residents are subject to local income tax, only those in IA, MD, NY and OR permit the deduction of qualified charitable gifts for local income tax purposes.

 A Taxable income is your annual gross income for federal tax purposes, less adjustments and the federal deductions you claim (standard or itemized).